1876–77 United States House of Representatives elections

-The 1876–77 United States House of Representatives elections were held on various dates in various states between June 5, 1876 and March 13, 1877.
+The 1876–77 United States House of Representatives elections were held on various dates in various states between June 5, 1876, and March 13, 1877.
 Each state set its own date for its elections to the House of Representatives before the first session of the 45th United States Congress convened on October 15, 1877.
 The size of the House increased to 293 seats with the addition of the new state of Colorado.

 These elections coincided with the (heavily contested) election of President Rutherford B. Hayes and the United States Centennial.
 Hayes' Republican Party was able to recover from the Democratic Party many of the seats it had lost two years before as the economy improved slightly.
-However, the Democrats retained a majority and were able to use the disinterest of the people in Republican Reconstruction-led projects to help keep crucial seats.
-Republican congressional leadership had a difficult time distancing itself from the corruption of the Grant administration or the legislature's impact on the economy downturn.
+However, the Democrats retained a majority and were able to use the people's lack of interest in Republican Reconstruction-led projects to help keep crucial seats.
+Republican congressional leadership had a difficult time distancing itself from the corruption of the Ulysses S. Grant administration or the legislature's impact on the economy downturn.